LATINA/O/X CRIMINOLOGY

 Featured Latina/o/x Scholars

-Title: Visiting Assistant Professor, Criminal Justice and Criminology
+Title: Assistant Professor of Criminal Justice and Criminology

 Picture